 Not Vacuuming Beforehand

-Vacuuming fabrics loosens ground in dirt, making it easier to remove and vacuuming flat surfaces keeps your steam mop head cleaner for longer. eSpares tip: Vacuum your skirting boards too to stop dust brushing off onto your floors!
+Vacuuming fabrics loosen ground-in dirt, making it easier to remove and vacuuming flat surfaces keeps your steam mop head cleaner for longer. eSpares tip: Vacuum your skirting boards too to stop dust brushing off onto your floors!

 Steaming Ahead Without Testing